cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 4. Options for the HTML5 element used to contain the sidebar region.
 What you choose here depends on your theme and CSS; you will probably want to set this to whatever wrapper element the sidebar is usually displayed within for optimal appearance.
 Regardless, you'll probably need to add some CSS to get it looking exactly how you want.

 == Changelog ==

+= 0.6 =
+* Introduced a new feature letting site administrators create new Sidebars from the widgets admin
+* Cleaned up some code

 = 0.5.8 =
 * Adding missing CSS class to correct appearance of settings sections in the WordPress menu editor